Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Elk.md

 - monster/environment/mountain
 - monster/size/huge
 - monster/type/beast
-statblock: inline
+aliases: ["Giant Elk"]
 ---
 # Giant Elk
 *Source: Monster Manual p.
-325, Storm King's Thunder*
+325. Available in the SRD and the Basic Rules.*

 The majestic giant elk is rare to the point that its appearance is often taken as a foreshadowing of an important event, such as the birth of a king.
 Legends tell of gods that take the form of giant elk when visiting the Material Plane.
 Many cultures therefore believe that to hunt these creatures is to invite divine wrath.